5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 ZONING

 Greenbrier County is subject to some zoning and subdivision regulations.
-All prospective buyers should consult the County Commission and the Health Department for details regarding zoning, building codes and installation of septic systems.
+Prospective buyers should consult the County Commission and the Health Department for details regarding zoning, building codes, and septic system installation.

 Information can be found at the county website: http://greenbriercounty.net/ordinances.